Skip Navigation

 Button to show lessons.

-1. Identify marital goals and objectives.
+1. Identify personal marital goals and objectives.

 2. Discuss the purpose of the engagement period.